apache/allura/Allura/docs/platform.rst

 I'm told that the reason you build a platform is to "reduce the marginal cost of developing applications."
 Sounds good.
 Well, actually it sounds a bit dry.
-But it's about right, we want to make creating new online development tools faster, easier, and more fun, which i guess is the "reduce the marginal cost" thing.
+But it's about right, we want to make creating new online development tools faster, easier, and more fun, which I guess is the "reduce the marginal cost" thing.

 Platform building blocks
 ---------------------------------------------------------------------

-Before we get into the details of how to extend the allura platform, perhaps it would be smart to explain some of the big pieces and why there are there.
+Before we get into the details of how to extend the Allura platform, perhaps it would be smart to explain some of the big pieces and why there are there.

 We wanted PyForge tools to be fast, we needed them to scale, and we had some